ta18/learn-hugo/content/english/vision/object_detection_tf2/index.md

         └── object_detection
 ```

-A few shell commands are enough to create the first levels of this tree:
+A few shell commands can create the first levels of this tree:

 ```bash
 # From within tod_tf2